gitsindonesia/ui-component/docs/forms/file-input.md

-# `FileInput`
+# FileInput

 ## Overview

-The `FileInput` component provides a flexible interface for file input functionalities in a Vue application.
-It allows for default and button-based activators, supports file drag-and-drop, displays lists of selected files, and exposes slots for customizing hint and error displays.
+The `FileInput` component is a flexible and customizable file input handler.
+It supports both single and multiple file selections and comes with two visual variants: default and button.
+Files can also be dragged and dropped onto the component to be added.

 ## Storybook